The Blockheads: Later years

 The Blockheads briefly reformed in June 1987 to play a short tour of Japan and then disbanded again.
-In September 1990, following the death from cancer of drummer Charley Charles, they reunited for two benefit concerts in aid of Charles' family, held at The Forum, Kentish Town, with Steven Monti on drums.
+In September 1990, following the death from colorectal cancer of drummer Charley Charles, they reunited for two benefit concerts in aid of Charles' family, held at The Forum, Kentish Town, with Steven Monti on drums.
 In December 1990, augmented by Merlin Rhys-Jones on guitar and Will Parnell on percussion, they recorded the live album Warts & Audience at the Brixton Academy.

 The Blockheads (without Jankel, who returned to California) toured Spain in January 1991, then disbanded again until August 1994 when, following Jankel's return to England, they were invited to reform for the Madstock Festival in Finsbury Park; this was followed by sporadic gigs in Europe, Ireland, the UK and Japan through late 1994 and 1995.
 In the early 1990s, Dury appeared with English band Curve on the benefit compilation album Peace Together.
 Dury and Curve singer Toni Halliday shared vocals on a cover of the Blockheads' track "What a Waste".

 In March 1996, Dury was diagnosed with cancer.
 After his recovery from surgery, he set about writing another album.
 In late 1996 he reunited with the Blockheads to record the well-received Mr. Love Pants.
 Ian Dury and the Blockheads toured again, with Dylan Howe replacing Steven Monti on drums.
 Davey Payne left the group in August and was replaced by Gilad Atzmon.
 This amended line-up gigged throughout 1999 and performances culminated in their last performance with Dury on 6 February 2000 at the London Palladium.
 Dury died six weeks later on 27 March 2000.